Methodological Aspects on Model Validation: Knowing the Error

 10in our example).
 So we'll get

 10different accuracies.
-Final result will be the average of all of them.
+The final result will be the average of all of them.

 This average will be the one to evaluate if a model is good or not, and also to include it in a report.